-Previously, Mr. Bradley was the Deputy Director of Strategy, Operations and Resources for the Air Force’s International Affairs Office at the Pentagon.
-Mr. Bradley was responsible for ensuring that Air Force international strategy supported national policy and combatant command objectives.
-Mr. Bradley authored the Secretary of the Air Force IA strategic plan incorporating newly developed goals and objectives and revised the organizational vision to reflect the United States strategic shift to the Pacific.
-He identified international program benefits to the U.S. Defense Industrial Base and provided monthly talking points for the Chief of Staff of the Air Force and Secretary of the Air Force.
+Previously, Mr. Bradley was the Deputy Director of Strategy, Operations and Resources for the Office of the Secretary of the Air Force’s International Affairs Office (SAF/IA) at Headquarters U.S. Air Force, the Pentagon, Arlington, Virginia.
+Mr. Bradley was responsible for ensuring that U.S. Air Force International Strategy supported National Policy and Combatant Command objectives.
+Mr. Bradley authored the SAF/IA Strategic Plan incorporating newly developed goals and objectives and revised the organizational vision to reflect the United States’ strategic shift to the Pacific.
+He identified International Program benefits to the U.S. Defense Industrial Base and provided monthly talking points for the Chief of Staff of the Air Force and Secretary of the Air Force.

-Mr. Bradley has significant Foreign Military Sales experience in Eastern Europe, South America and the Middle East.
 Mr. Bradley has held leadership positions in the private sector and ran his own business before returning to federal service in 2008.
-Mr. Bradley provided systems engineering support to programs across the Hanscom AFB enterprise including the Objective Gateway Program, Airborne Warning and Control System, Digital Airspace Surveillance RADAR, Joint Mission Planning System, and the Cooperative Engagement Capability initiative.
-Mr. Bradley also supported significant strategic Air Force Foreign Military Sales initiatives including the Saudi Arabian Air Force Command and Control System, the Eastern European Air Sovereignty Operations Center and the Baltic Regional Air Surveillance Coordination Center.
+Mr. Bradley provided systems engineering support to acquisition programs including the Objective Gateway Program, the Airborne Warning and Control System, the Digital Airspace Surveillance RADAR, the Joint Mission Planning System, and the Cooperative Engagement Capability initiative.
+Mr. Bradley also supported significant strategic U.S. Air Force Foreign Military Sales initiatives including the Saudi Arabian Air Force Command and Control System, the Eastern European Air Sovereignty Operations Center and the Baltic Regional Air Surveillance Coordination Center.

 1991 Master of Science, Engineering Management, Western New England College, Springfield, Mass.

-2019 Advanced Professional Executives Program Senior Executive Joint Orientation Program, Washington, D.C.
+2019 Advanced Professional Executive Senior Executive Service Orientation Program, Washington, D.C.

-11. September 2018 – present, Director of the Cyber Resiliency Office for Weapon Systems and Director of Engineering and Technical Management, Air Force Life Cycle Management Center, Hanscom AFB, Mass.
+11. September 2018–present, Director of the Cyber Resiliency, Office for Weapon Systems/Director of Engineering and Technical Management, Air Force Life Cycle Management Center, Hanscom AFB, Mass.

 Certified Acquisition Professional, Level III Engineering